AASL announces 2016 Best Apps for Teaching & Learning

-CHICAGO – The American Association of School Librarians (AASL) announced its 2015 list of Best Apps for Teaching & Learning at the American Library Association (ALA) Annual Conference in San Francisco.
+CHICAGO – The American Association of School Librarians (AASL) announced its 2016 list of Best Apps for Teaching & Learning at the American Library Association (ALA) Annual Conference in Orlando.
 The list of 25 apps provides technology resources for school librarians and their teacher collaborators.
-Now in its third year, the list is considered the "best of the best" by AASL.
+Now in its fourth year, the list is considered the "best of the best" by AASL.

-The selection committee developed evaluation criteria for vetting apps in five distinct categories connected to pedagogy – books; science technology engineering and math (STEM); organization and management; social sciences; and content creation.
-Chosen for their embodiment of AASL’s learning standards and support of the school librarian’s role in implementing career and college readiness standards, the apps honored in 2015 include:
+The selection committee developed evaluation criteria for vetting apps in five distinct categories connected to pedagogy – books; science, technology, engineering and math (STEM); organization and management; humanities and arts; and content creation.
+Chosen for their embodiment of AASL’s learning standards and support of the school librarian’s role in implementing career and college readiness standards, the apps honored in 2016 include:

 - Content Creation:

 Canva, Plotagon, Adobe Spark, Office Sway, Comic Life 3

 Descriptions and tips for the 2016 Best Apps can be found at www.ala.org/aasl/bestapps.